oneki/oneki.github.io/docs/framework/form/020_wrapper.md

 | `<textarea>`   | `<Textarea>` |

 Each wrapper requires at least the **`name`** prop.
 The name prop must match the path of the value in the values object.
 Check the **[field](./field)** for more detail
-Each wrapper accepts the same props as the wrapper component but accept also additional props for defining validators
+Each wrapper accepts the same props as the wrapped component but also accepts additional props for validators

 | Prop                | Required | Description                                                                                                                                                   | Example                                                    |
 | ------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------- |